-The Library of the Health Sciences at Texas Tech University Health Sciences Center was developed in a record time span of 11 months, and presently contains more than 112,000 bound volumes.
-More than 2,187 periodicals published both domestically and in foreign countries are received and bound regularly.
+The Library of the Health Sciences at Texas Tech University Health Sciences Center was developed in a record time span of 11 months, and presently contains more than 101,869 bound volumes.
+More than 60,198 periodicals published both domestically and in foreign countries are received and bound regularly.

-There are associated libraries in the Amarillo, El Paso and Odessa Regional Academic Health Sciences Centers with collections of about 60,000 volumes in each location and growing daily.
+There are associated libraries in the Amarillo, El Paso and Odessa Regional Academic Health Sciences Centers with a collection of about 66,000 volumes and growing daily.

-Besides offering its bound volumes and periodicals as a valuable reference collection, the library houses a Media Library comprised of audio-visual materials, films, tapes and other non-book media to aid in the learning experience.
+Besides offering its bound volumes and periodical as a valuable reference collection, the library houses a Media Library comprised of audio-visual materials, films, tapes and other non-book media to aid in the learning experience.
 Teaching devices such as a medical injectable teaching arm and a heart-sound simulator are available for use.
+Computers, for learning, testing and word processing are available to students.

-Computerized searching services with access to more than 50 data bases on a variety of subjects ranging from medicine and engineering to education, agriculture and many others are available.
+Computerized searching services with access to more than 200 data bases on a variety of subjects ranging from medicine, nursing and engineering to education, agriculture and many others are available.
 These data bases come from sources nationwide, especially the National Library of Medicine, Bethesda, Md.
-A few of the data bases available include MEDLINE, TOXLINE, AGRI-COLA, NTIS, and others.
+A few of the data bases available include MEDLINE, TOXLINE, AGRICOLA, NTIS, and others.
+NURSE SEARCH, a program for nursing literature searches is also available.

-Study carrels and other study facilities are provided within the library for students, faculty and residents.
+Student carrels and other student facilities are provided within the library and the teaching-learning centers for students, faculty and residents.

-Nursing students also have access to the Texas Tech University Library, which contains more than 1.5 million items including U.S. Government documents and substantial holdings in the sciences.
+Nursing students also have access to the Texas Tech University Library, which contains more than 1.5 million items including U.S. Government documents and substantial holdings in the sciences, and the Law Library.